|

 information to the FAA or contact the FAA Regional Flight Surgeon for approval.

-FAA staff physicians provide the initial certification decision and the
+The FAA provides the initial certification decision and the

 Airman receives an authorization letter accompanied by an attachment that